dmyersturnbull/bioio/README.md

 # genome-sequence-io
-Read and write from various bioinformatics sequence formats, currently VCF, BED, GFF3 (and GTF, and GVF), FASTA, UCSC chain (genome alignment), GenBank, and pre-MAKEPED (pedigree).
+Read and write from various bioinformatics sequence formats, currently VCF, BED, GFF3 (and GTF, and GVF), FASTA, UCSC chain (genome alignment), GenBank, Turtle (for RDF), and pre-MAKEPED (pedigree).
 This project has moderately high test coverage and is quite usable.
-The Genbank parsers are currently experimental.
+The Genbank and Turtle parsers are currently experimental.

-This repository is a fork of [PharmGKB/genome-sequence-io](https://github.com/PharmGKB/genome-sequence-io) that includes a VCF parser of the same spirit.
-Although integration tests pass, some parts of this API are untested.
+This repository is a fork of [PharmGKB/genome-sequence-io](https://github.com/PharmGKB/genome-sequence-io) that adds VCF, GenBank, and Turtle parsers in the same spirit as the others.

 ### Build instructions